Power Lines: Scaling Laws for Weight Decay and Batch Size in LLM Pre-training: Limitations

 \paragraph{Small batches, large batches, and dynamic batch sizing}

 We consistently find that smaller and smaller batches do not grow asymptotically closer to $\dmin$, as predicted by theory, but eventually degrade in loss.
-We are unsure of the reason for this phenomenon.
-One possibility is that $\lambda$ tuning is not sufficient with very small $B$, and further tuning of other hyperparameters may be needed, such as the Adam $\beta$ parameters (as suggested in recent work~\citep{porian2024resolving,zhang2024how}).
+One possibility is that $\lambda$ tuning is not sufficient with very small $B$, and further tuning of other hyperparameters may be needed, such as the Adam $\beta$ parameters (as suggested in recent work~\citep{porian2024resolving,zhang2024how,marek2025small}).
+Some preliminary tests using the $\beta_2$ scaling rule from \citet{marek2025small} showed loss improvements at small $B$.
 Since we are unlikely to train with small batches at scale, and using them even with smaller LLMs significantly impairs our ability to train both efficiently and quickly, it is unfortunately difficult to justify further exploration in this direction.

-Regarding large batches, our methods do not account for the many practical systems-related issues, including bandwidth and communication overheads, memory limits of hardware, synchronization delays, etc. As batch sizes increase, techniques such as optimizer sharding may be needed~\citep{almazrouei2023falcon}.
+Regarding large batches, our methods do not account for the many practical systems-related issues, including bandwidth and communication overheads, memory limits of hardware, synchronization delays, etc. Moreover, as batch sizes increase, techniques such as optimizer sharding may be needed, which further complicate performance model~\citep{almazrouei2023falcon}.
+Our scaling laws do, however, explicitly define a practically relevant regime of training batch sizes: $\bopt \le B \le \bcrit$.
+Practitioners can leverage this identified regime alongside system-specific profiling (e.g., evaluating utilization at various batch sizes) to select optimal settings balancing algorithmic and systems constraints.

-Exploring optimal dynamic batch sizing is a natural future direction for our work, although the potential gains were found to be small in theory by \citet{mccandlish2018empirical}.
+Exploring optimal dynamic batch sizing is a natural future direction for our work.
+While the potential gains were found to be small in theory by \citet{mccandlish2018empirical}, more recent work has found significant wall clock speedups~\citep{meterez2025seesaw}.